Scotmid Funerals Tartan Strip

 History of Scottish Funerals

 This is where the thoughts of omens and signs came from.
-The Celts believed the appearance of certain animals or natural phenomena was a s sign forewarning of death.
+The Celts believed the appearance of certain animals or natural phenomena was a sign forewarning of death.
 These were accepted as part of life’s natural cycle.

 Examples of Signs and Omens